Entanglement dynamics in $\kappa$-deformed spacetime: Entanglement dynamics of two atoms with the environment-induced interatomic interaction

 We also note that the environment-induced interatomic interaction is embodied in the extra term $\frac{3}{4}\sin^2(4D\tau)e^{-8A_1\tau}$.
-In Figs. \ref{circularly6-7} (e) and (f) we show how this term performs under the effects of atomic acceleration in $\kappa$-deformed spacetime and Minkowski spacetime.
-Because of the acceleration, the extra term seems to be always determined by the term $\sin^2(4D\tau)$ for the $\kappa$-deformed spacetime case and shows differently compared with the Minkowski spacetime case.
-This character is quite different from the situations of static and uniformly moving atoms that have been discussed above.
-Besides, when the acceleration increases, for the $\kappa$-deformed spacetime case the oscillation frequency decreases, so does the oscillation amplitude.
+In Figs. \ref{circularly6-7} (e) and (f), we show how this extra term performs under the effects of atomic acceleration in $\kappa$-deformed and Minkowski spacetimes.
+Because of acceleration, the extra term is always determined by the term $\sin^2(4D\tau)$ in the $\kappa$-deformed spacetime case, which is different from that in the Minkowski spacetime case.
+This characteristic is different from that of static and uniformly moving atoms that have been discussed previously.
+In addition, when the acceleration increases, the oscillation frequency and amplitude decrease in the $\kappa$-deformed spacetime case.

-Therefore, here we conclude to that even the spacetime deformation parameter $\kappa$ is large, by checking the atoms entanglement dynamics one may distinguish these two universes with the help of the environment-induced interatomic interaction between two circularly accelerated atoms in principle.
+Therefore, we conclude that even when the spacetime deformation parameter $\kappa$ is large, by checking the atom entanglement dynamics, one may distinguish these two universes with the help of the environment-induced interatomic interaction between two circularly accelerated atoms in principle.